Ordisoftware/Hebrew-Letters/README.md

 - Add export and import analyzed words.
 - Added an option to display a warning when selecting the meaning of a letter while the sentence has been changed.

+#### 2025.08.03 - Version 6.14.2

+- Fix SSL certificate data for the web update checker.
+- Update and fix web links and providers.

+#### 2024.10.05 - Version 6.14.1

+- Fix SSL certificate data for the web update checker.

 #### 2022.06.21 - Version 6.14

 - Add a top button to close other windows.